erinhom/erinhom.github.io/README.md

 ![text](https://github.com/erinhom/erinhom.github.io/blob/master/line.png?raw=true)

 ### Stephen Curry's 3 Point Shot Trend
 Stephen Curry is known for being one of the greatest 3-point shooters in the NBA.
 This graph shows his success rates of his 3-point shots, starting from his rookie year in 2009 to today after winning two championships and two MVP awards.
-There is a huge decrease in 3-points attempted because Curry had an ankle injury that left him to appear in only 26 games that season.
+There is a huge decrease in 2011 in 3-points attempted because Curry had an ankle injury that left him to appear in only 26 games that season.
 ![text](https://github.com/erinhom/erinhom.github.io/blob/master/3point.png?raw=true)